sam-the-tutor/sam-the-tutor/README.md

 #Some projects i have worked on

-- 🔭 I’m currently working on whatsapp chatbots, as well as some AI models
+- 🔭 I’m currently working on whatsapp chatbots,web3 projects as well as some AI models
 - 🌱 I’m currently learning web3 developement and AI
 - 👯 I’m looking to collaborate on AI projects
 - 🤔 I’m looking for help with AI